Enter your ZIP to

 Homeowners shopping for sliding windows tend to compare them against two other types: casement and double-hung.
 All of these windows offer excellent ventilation, but they each have unique pros and cons to consider.

-You can read our guide to comparing casement vs sliding windows as well as compare double-hung vs sliding windows.
+You can read our guides to casement or double-hung windows vs sliding options.

 Sliding window sizes will vary depending on how large of a sliding glass window pane you want to install.
 These windows can come in smaller sizes for bathrooms or larger sizes for living room areas.
-They can range in size from a horizontal width of 36″ to 84″, and a height from 24″ to 60″.
+They range in size from a horizontal width of 36 to 84 inches, and a height of 24 to 60 inches.

 Our guide to sliding window sizes can show you all the standard sizes available from manufacturers.

 Sliding windows rely on simple mechanics to open and close, making them easier to operate and less likely to break.
-Here are the four main parts of sliding windows to be aware of:
+Here are the four main parts:

-- Glass pane.
-Glass can vary in type, including double-glazed for better insulation, tempered for safety, or tinted for reduced glare and UV protection.
+3. Glass pane: Glass can vary in type, including double-glazed for better insulation, tempered for safety, or tinted for reduced glare and UV protection.
 Check out all the window glass types you can choose from.

-- Tracks.
-These are the grooves or paths in which the sash slides.
-In horizontal sliding windows, there are tracks at the top and bottom, and sometimes there are rollers to help the sash glide smoothly along it.
+4. Tracks: These are the grooves or paths in which the sash slides.
+In horizontal options, there are tracks at the top and bottom, and sometimes there are rollers to help the sash glide smoothly along it.

-Are Sliding Windows Easy to Maintain?
+Are They Easy to Maintain?
 Do They Require Repair Often?

-Since sliding windows are so simple in design they tend to outlast other types of windows.
+Because sliding windows are so simple in design, they tend to outlast other types of windows.
 They do not break often or suffer from most of the common issues that you will see in other windows.
 Worn out hardware is not common.
-Maintaining the windows is as simple as lubricating the slides once and awhile and vacuuming the dirt out before it can accumulate too much.
+Maintaining the windows is as simple as lubricating the slides once and awhile and vacuuming dirt.

 Can I Use Sliding Windows in Basements for Egress?

-Yes, sliding windows are a popular choice and make our list for best basement windows.
+Yes, they’re a popular choice and make our list for best basement windows.
 Be aware of egress size requirements and ensure whichever window type you choose meets building codes.

 Now That You Know All About Sliding Windows, What’s Next?